Rpoddar1953/Interactive-Lab-Hub/Lab 5/README.md

 In Lab 5 part 2, we'll incorporate interactive responses.

-**I worked on this lab with Shivani Doshi for the entirety of this lab, or code is the same. **
+**I worked on this lab with Shivani Doshi(https://github.com/shivanidoshi26/Interactive-Lab-Hub/tree/Spring2021/Lab%205) for the entirety of this lab, all our code is the same. **

 ## Prep